andrew867/LuxPower-Advanced/README_ADVANCED.md

 Then create a "Date and or time" helper for each of following, paste each of these names into the Name field and remember click on "Date and time" radio button at the bottom:

+LUX AC Charge Start

 LUX AC Charge End

-LUX AC Start Start

 LUX Force Charge End